This page explains the role and requirements of the National Policy Statement for Freshwater Management 2014.

 The NPS-FM provides direction about how local authorities should carry out their responsibilities under the Resource Management Act 1991 for managing fresh water.
 It’s particularly important for regional councils, as it directs them to consider specific matters and to meet certain requirements when they are developing regional plans for fresh water.

 What it requires

-In a nutshell, the NPS-FM directs regional councils to set objectives for the state their communities want for their water bodies in the future and to set limits to meet these objectives.
+In a nutshell, the NPS-FM directs regional councils, in consultation with their communities, to set objectives for the state of fresh water bodies in their regions and to set limits to meet these objectives.

 Some of the key requirements of the NPS-FM are to:

 - safeguard fresh water’s life-supporting capacity, ecosystem processes, and indigenous species

 - safeguard the health of people who come into contact with the water through recreation

 - maintain or improve the overall quality of fresh water within a region

 - protect the significant values of wetlands and outstanding freshwater bodies

 - follow a specific process (sometimes referred to as the National Objectives Framework or NOF) for identifying the values that tāngata whenua and communities have for water, and using a specified set of water quality measures (called attributes) to set objectives